Low-Carb Diet Improves Diabetes Management Without Medication

 Practical Recommendations

 To follow a low-carb diet, Fung recommends eating meat, eggs, fish, shellfish, leafy green vegetables, and tofu.
-“Eat less refined carbohydrates like bread, rice, potatoes, and noodles,” he said.
+“Eat less [of] refined carbohydrates like bread, rice, potatoes, and noodles,” he said.

 The American Diabetes Association acknowledges a substantial body of clinical evidence supporting the benefits of lower-carbohydrate dietary patterns for managing diabetes, Fung said.